Close Menu

 21. Scalability

-What it is: The ability of a business to grow without being hindered by its structure or resources.
+What it is: Scalability is the ability of a business to grow without being hindered by its structure or resources.

 Why it matters: It’s essential for long-term success.